 Fashion is always changing, and that’s big part of the problem.
 Marketing is always there to remind us that we are not wearing the latest trend and we are “behind” but the reality is: the latest design won’t make me happier, prettier or a better person.

 I love this TED from Jessi Arrington, not that I think buying and buying is the solution (even if it is second-hand) but she makes a strong point, we can all find second-hand clothes that are nice and suits our style.
 And most importantly, it is not about our outfit but who we are as a person.

 Another thing to consider is the fact that many of these opp-shop are non-profit helping communities and people in need.
 That’s a great cause to support.

 Remember: when we buy pre-loved clothes, we are not requesting these businesses to keep manufacturing more and putting more pressure on the environment, releasing more CO2, using natural resources and polluting our planet.

 When we moved to Australia, the first few weeks we were waking around a commercial area and we saw a shop that was selling jackets.
 We had a quick look and we were surprised by the incredible low prices.
 We couldn’t believe it!
 Then reading some posters on the walls we kind of guessed it was a second-hand shop.

-It was the first time in my life that visited an opp-shop, in Venezuela I personally never saw one, so the concept was new to us, but the idea didn’t seem crazy at all, we totally embraced it to the point that I ended up buying a jacket that day.
+It was the first time in my life I visited an opp-shop, in Venezuela I personally never saw one, so the concept was new to us, but the idea didn’t seem crazy at all, we totally embraced it – to the point that I ended up buying a jacket that day.